Towards Human Understanding of Paraphrase Types in Large Language Models: Experiments

 We show the confusion matrices in \Cref{fig:confusion}, where 'Additional Change' indicates cases where the correct APT is applied along with one or more additional APTs.
 In contrast, `Mistaken Change' illustrates instances where the model erroneously applies an APT.
 For the numbers in \Cref{fig:confusion}, we count the number of additional erroneous APT applications that belong to the group given at the x-axis, where an APT that is part of the group at the y-axis should have been applied.
 Then, we divide this count by the total number of paraphrases annotated in the group.

 For morpho-lexical changes, the additional changes are evenly spread and happen comparatively rarely.
 If \gptshort\space makes an erroneous change, it is often a different morpho-lexical change.
 This is also the case for the other groups, e.g., the most common type of wrong application concerns the model making morpho-lexical changes instead of the requested changes.
-These are also probably the most straightforward changes to make without changing the meaning of the sentence and also the most common change, e.g., the most common types in the ETPC dataset are morpho-lexical changes.
-For \apt{Semantic Changes}, there is an association with a high proportion of additional/erroneous morpho-lexical changes and structural changes, but not conversely.
-For example, \gptshort\space often mistakes morpho-lexical changes for semantic ones but not vice versa.
-As \apt{Semantic Changes} include all changes on a semantic level without clear mapping between the linguistic components, models often introduce other APT simultaneously. \looseness=-1 Generally, the boundaries between different types of the same group seem larger than between different groups.
-So, a model focused on one APT group, e.g., structural changes, should be more reliable than one handling multiple APT groups.
-Otherwise, models often introduce other changes.
+These are probably the most straightforward changes to make without changing the meaning of the sentence and also the most common change, e.g., the most common types in the ETPC dataset are morpho-lexical changes.
+Generally, the boundaries between different types of the same group seem larger than between different groups.
 One reason might be that models rarely see isolated changes in the training data (i.e., sentences that only differ by a single APT), leading to a poor understanding and associating them with other changes.
 We also found that the confusion correlates with the difficulty of the paraphrasing task; the more difficult the task is, the more likely it is that other changes are made either in addition or erroneously.
 We provide more detailed investigations in the additional research questions in \Cref{sec:appex}.

-\question{How does \gptshort\space perform on examples perceived as easy or hard by humans?} \ans Applying different APTs can be challenging for humans, depending on the precise APT and the base sentence.
-We explore if the human perceived difficulty of paraphrases also relates to the performance of \gptshort; that is, are paraphrasing tasks difficult for humans also difficult for \gptshort?

-To answer this question, we asked our annotators, for each presented generation, whether they would find applying the paraphrase type to a given sentence \textit{easy} or \textit{hard}.
-Then, we computed the rate of successfully generated paraphrases for different approaches depending on the estimated difficulty of the task, as shown in \Cref{fig:difficulty}.
-On the x-axis, the tasks are split according to rated difficulty, and the y-axis gives the rate of successful application.